-Study highlights success of brain surgery for severe epilepsyJuly 21st, 2011 in Medical research /
+Study highlights success of brain surgery for severe epilepsyJuly 21, 2011 in Medicine & Health / Medical research

 (Medical Xpress) -- Two-thirds of people with severe and otherwise untreatable epilepsy were completely cured of their frequent seizures after undergoing neurosurgery at the University of California, San Francisco Medical Center, according to a new study that examined 143 of these patients two years after their operations.